Berkeley-CS61B/website-sp24/projects/proj1a/index.md

 By the end of Project 1A, you will...

-- Gain an understanding of the usage of a backing linked list in datastructures.
+- Gain an understanding of the usage of a backing linked list in data structures.
-- Have experience with using testing and test-driven development to evaluate the correctness of your own datastructures.
+- Have experience with using testing and test-driven development to evaluate the correctness of your own data structures.

 For Project 1A, we will provide a significant amount of scaffolding by giving explicit instructions.
 In Project 1B, you'll be doing a similar task, but with